klaytn/kips/KIPs/kip-draft_kgp6.md

 #### No Withdrawal

-Smart contract is not allowed to receive KLAY due to securiry reasons.
+Smart contract is not allowed to receive KLAY due to security reasons.
 So any funds send the contract will be reverted and withdraw function is not implemented.

 #### Finalize Contract